Links on Android Authority may earn us a commission. Learn more.

 The best wireless chargers

 There are few things as convenient as dropping your phone on a wireless charging pad or placing it on a stand to top it off.
 The sheer convenience of being able to pick up a phone, answer a call, and plop it back to charge without fiddling with cables can’t be overstated.
-Luckily, there are a wide variety of wireless charging accessories you can get for your phone.
+Luckily, there are many wireless charging accessories you can get for your phone.

 What to look for when buying a wireless charger?

-As is the case with any accessory, there are many factors to consider when buying a wireless charger.
+As with any accessory, there are many factors to consider when buying a wireless charger.

 - OEM vs third-party?
 Once again, an OEM wireless charger will often offer the best experience.
-You will only get OnePlus’ fantastic Warp Charge 30 speeds with the OnePlus charger, and fast wireless charging for the Pixel 4 with the Pixel Stand.
+You will only get OnePlus’ fantastic Warp Charge 50 speeds with the OnePlus charger and fast wireless charging for the Pixel 4 with the Pixel Stand.

 - How fast does it charge?
-A standard Qi charging pad may take a really long time to fully charge a device.
+A standard Qi charging pad may take a long time to charge a device fully.
 To get the fastest charging possible, a first-party charger is definitely the better way to go.
-Some third-party chargers offer some fast charging capabilities, but that’s mostly for Samsung flagships and iPhones.
+Some third-party chargers offer fast charging capabilities, but that’s mostly for Samsung flagships and iPhones.